PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 reconciliation: bounded binary convergence, high-rank binary coalescing, and boundary-signature realignment already return complete evidence.

+Primary final high-rank BatchMatMul reconciliation staging extends the gate to `565 passed in 28.72s`.
+The primary guard now retains the same stable complete shape evidence as the recursive fallback without changing compression, pruning, layout sync, sorting, or the following Pad owner.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.